Captain Jack Crawford, (1847-1914)

 An Idea Pays Off

 Captain Jack spent the night, but he got a great idea and left the next morning heading for Hat Creek Station on Sage Creek, in Wyoming.
 There, the telegraph lines were down, but he left a copy of Davenport’s dispatches with instructions to get them on the wire as soon as the lines were repaired.
 Meanwhile, Captain Jack continued the ride to Fort Laramie.
-When Captain Jack reached a place called Government Farm, along the way to Fort Laramie (some 48 miles from Sage Creek, which he rode in 5 hours), Crawford learned that his dispatches “were on the wire, and ahead of all others.”
-Thus Captain Jack had Davenport’s copy of the news dispatch being sent back East, while he and the military couriers were racing to Fort Laramie to use the telegraph there.
+When Captain Jack reached a place called Government Farm, along the way to Fort Laramie, Crawford learned that his dispatches “were on the wire, and ahead of all others.”
+(Government Farm is 48 miles from Sage Creek, which he rode in 5 hours.)
+Captain Jack continued to Fort Laramie with the additional copy of the news dispatch being sent back East, while the military couriers were racing to Fort Laramie to use the telegraph there.
 Rural telegraph systems, had only one set of wires and when someone started sending a message, the other operators had to wait until a message was sent to get their turn on the wire.

 Captain Jack Crawford rode on into Fort Laramie on September 16, just hours after the military courier.
 In his words “I rode 325 miles in six days and am pretty well exhausted.”6